Ricky Rubio: Second stint with Minnesota (2020–2021)

 On 16 November 2020, Rubio was traded to the Oklahoma City Thunder alongside Jalen Lecque, Kelly Oubre Jr., Ty Jerome, and a 2022 first-round draft pick in a trade for Chris Paul and Abdel Nader.
-Two days later, Rubio and the draft rights to Jaden McDaniels and Immanuel Quickley were traded to the Minnesota Timberwolves in exchange for James Johnson, the draft rights to Aleksej Pokuševski, and Minnesota's 2024 second-round selection.
+Two days later, Rubio and the draft rights to Jaden McDaniels and Leandro Bolmaro were traded to the Minnesota Timberwolves in exchange for James Johnson, the draft rights to Aleksej Pokuševski, and Minnesota's 2024 second-round selection.

-Cleveland Cavaliers (2021–present)
+Cleveland Cavaliers (2021–2024)

 On 3 August 2021, Rubio was traded to the Cleveland Cavaliers in exchange for Taurean Prince, a 2022 second round pick, and cash considerations.
 On 7 November, Rubio scored 37 points and made eight three-pointers, both career highs, alongside 10 assists in a 126–109 win over the New York Knicks.
 On 13 December, Rubio recorded his 5,000th career assist.
 On 28 December, he tore his left ACL during a game between the New Orleans Pelicans, and the next day, it was confirmed to be a season-ending injury.

-On February 6, 2022, Rubio was traded to the Indiana Pacers along with a lottery-protected 2022 first-round pick, a 2022 second-round pick and a 2027 second-round pick in exchange for Caris LeVert and a 2022 second-round pick.
+On 7 February 2022, Rubio was traded to the Indiana Pacers along with a lottery-protected 2022 first-round pick, a 2022 second-round pick and a 2027 second-round pick in exchange for Caris LeVert and a 2022 second-round pick.
 Due to his knee injury, he never played a game for the team.

-On July 8, 2022, Rubio, still injured, returned to the Cleveland Cavaliers on a three-year, $18 million contract.
+On 8 July 2022, Rubio, still injured, returned to the Cleveland Cavaliers on a three-year, $18 million contract.

-On January 12, 2023, Rubio made his return from injury, putting up nine points in ten minutes in his season debut, in a 119–113 win over the Portland Trail Blazers.
+On 12 January 2023, Rubio made his return from injury, putting up nine points in ten minutes in his season debut, in a 119–113 win over the Portland Trail Blazers.

+On 5 August 2023, Rubio decided to pause his career so he could focus on his mental health.

+On 4 January 2024, Rubio and the Cavaliers agreed to a contract buyout.
+Later that same day, Rubio announced his retirement from the NBA on social media.

+Return to Barcelona (2024)

+On 6 February 2024, Rubio signed with FC Barcelona for the remainder of the season.
+His contract with Barcelona ended on June 2024 and he didn't sign for any team for the 2024-25 season.

+Return to Joventut (2025–present)

+On 22 July 2025, Joventut Badalona announced the return of Rubio, signing a one season contract 16 years after leaving his childhood club.